Mina Barrio

 Q. Tell us a bit about what you do and what inspires your work.
 What do you enjoy most about day-to-day life?

-I’ve struggled with this question: what do I enjoy the most?
+Ughhhh I’ve struggled with this question for two years: what do I enjoy the most?
 The answer used to be clear - taking photos!
-Being a product photographer and art director was my passion but after 500 shoots in 10 years I was suffering from burnout.
-Now I'm searching for joy in everything I do.
+Being a product photographer and art director was my number one priority, and doing over 500 shoots in 10 years seemed amazing - until it led to a MASSIVE burnout.

-I love seeing other people’s creations, studying and writing but also sharing what I learn - whether life hacks or audiovisual lessons, which I share through Melon School (my online school!).
+I love seeing other people’s creations, studying philosophy and writing non-stop.
+One thing I do know for sure is that every day, I feel this huge internal force pushing me to share the things I learn - whether it’s life lessons, which I post on my social media, or audiovisual lessons, which I share through El Cole (my online school!).

 Q. Where do you live, and what are the places or spaces that make you happy?

-I live in Seville, in the south of Spain, in the most wonderful region in the universe: Andalusia (home to the flamenco dancer).
+I live in Seville, in the south of Spain, in the most wonderful region in the universe: Andalusia.

-Working in the creative industry usually means having to move to Madrid or Barcelona BUT I’m proving you can do it from here.
+Working in the creative industry usually means having to move to Madrid or Barcelona BUT I’m living proof that you can do it from here, and I wish more people could.

-I really appreciate beauty in places and spaces whether natural or man made - finding beauty is what moves me and probably why I put a lot of time and energy into my studuo and apartment.
+Whether it’s natural or man-made, I love them all.
+That’s probably why I put a lot of time and energy into my studio and apartment.

-I also enjoy the day to day - visiting local markets or bakeries.
-Tip!
-If you ever visit Seville buy pickled goodies at Doña Aceituna on Feria Street, or my grandma’s favorite caramelized nuts at the kiosk by Las Setas.
+I find it sooo charming visiting local markets, fishmongers, bakeries… Tip!
+If you ever visit Seville buy pickled goodies at Doña Aceituna on Feria Street, or my grandma’s favourite caramelised nuts at the kiosk by Las Setas.

 Q. Is there a special place you go when you need inspiration?